-This site does not belong to any Orthodox jurisdiction.
-It seeks to promote genuinely Orthodox Western Rite usage, not some form of Anglicanism, Lutheranism or Roman Catholicism sheltering within Orthodoxy.
+This site seeks to promote genuinely Orthodox Western Rite usage, not some form of Anglicanism, Lutheranism or Roman Catholicism sheltering within Orthodoxy.
 Hence its emphasis on pre-Schism liturgical practices where these can be ascertained.
 The site expresses a vision of a national Orthodox Church of the British Isles and one for western Europe, and is a resource for all Orthodox Believers.

 THE WESTERN RITE WITHIN THE ORTHODOX CHURCH